My Parents Are Aliens: Production

 The show was filmed in Studio 4 at The Leeds Studios.
 A laugh track was added from series 4 onwards, although there were complaints that it spoiled the feel of the show.
 The last episode of series 7, Thanks for all the Earthworm Custard, was the final one to feature the original regular cast, and concluded ongoing plots from the first seven series.

 Despite the conclusive nature of the final episode of series 7, the show returned for an eighth series.
 The new plot acted as a clean slate for the show, with Brian and Sophie crashing their ship again and taking in a new family of foster children after having their memories of the past seven years erased by Guido, the new avatar of the galactic guidebook.
 The new family, the Bennetts, were very similar in personality to the Barkers and CJ, and Harry.
 However the new status quo was not to last long, as in 2006, it was announced by ITV that they were to close its in-house children's production unit, bringing the show to a sudden end following series 8.

 The same year, Nickelodeon purchased the rights to make an American version of the series.
 A pilot script was written; the structure was ostensibly the same as the UK original, with alien parents The Jonses (in place of the Johnsons) adopting three children, the Bishops (the Barkers), with similar characteristics to their UK counterparts: teenager Samantha (Sam) in place of Mel; Brad (Josh) and Shelly (Lucy).
 A pilot episode was written which, unlike the UK source material, introduced the series by having the Joneses adopting the Bishops on-screen.
 However, the pilot never entered production and the project was eventually dropped.

 Broadcast

 Series 1 to 7 was repeated regularly on CITV from the channel's launch in 2006 up until late 2017, while series 8 repeats were discontinued by early 2010.

 Entertainment Rights Distribution handled worldwide distribution rights to the series.

 Home media

 In 2000, a VHS release containing all six Series One episodes was released by Video Collection International and Granada Media.

 A single-release DVD containing two episodes from Series 2 and four from Series 3 titled The Best Of was released in 2006 by Right Entertainment/Universal Pictures Video UK.
-Right/Universal also released Series 1 and 2 in a box-set sold as a bulk-release.
+Right/Universal also released Series 1 and 2 in a box-set sold as a bulk-release with a magazine series.